lee-shun/old_school_vim/README.md

 ## <p align="center"> Quick Start🚀 </p>

-⌨Use the `custom_modules.vim` in the configuration path to manage the functional modules in OSV.
+⌨  Use the `custom_modules.vim` in the configuration path to manage the functional modules in OSV.

 - **`g:osv_warning`**